MISP/misp-modules/README.md

 Don't forget to return an error key and value if an error is raised to propagate it to the MISP user-interface.

+If your module requires authentication, the following reserved MISP attributes are used to pass the authentication values from MISP towards the module:

+* module-username
+* module-password

 ## Testing your modules?

 MISP uses the **modules** function to discover the available MISP modules and their supported MISP attributes: